5 Tips for a Great Family Portraits

 3. Get a Good Night’s Sleep the Night Before

 If you (or anyone else in the family) wakes up the morning of your photoshoot feeling tired and sick, call us and cancel.

 Don't worry-- we won't charge you a penalty for this.
 We want you to be happy with your photos, and if someone looks exhausted in the pictures, you will not be happy.
 We can retouch a lot in Photoshop, but tiredness isn’t one of them.

 4. Eat a Good Breakfast

 Eat a nice big breakfast before you come down to the studio.
 Fruit, cereal, yogurt, a big cup of coffee-- go for it!
-We want you to arrive in a great mood with lots of energy for your photo shoot.
+I want you to arrive with lots of energy for your photo shoot.